 If you’re a professional or a perfectionist, the high-priced tires from $75 up to $140 will be your cup of tea.
 High thread counts and excellent knob design and arrangement are found in this category, as are tubeless tires.
-These are tires that will last four to five years.
+These are tires that will last four to five years of cycling.

 Initially put 40 to 50 PSI of air pressure in your tires.
 Do some riding on them to test the feel.
 If they’re not getting enough bite, reduce the pressure by 5 PSI and test them again.
 Repeat this procedure until you find the pressure where you’re getting the best grip.

 Tubeless tires can run with lower tire pressure than tube tires can because they don’t have to worry about what are called “pinch flats.”